India: COVID vaccine rollout poses a formidable challenge | DW | 01.12.2020

 Read more: Coronavirus: Has pandemic fatigue taken hold in India?

-The air cargo industry will have a key role to play in the whole vaccine delivery chain due to the nature of the cargo and the need for speedy delivery.
-To coordinate the mammoth task of transporting the vaccines across the country, several pharma majors are in talks with logistical firms.
+The air cargo industry will have a key role to play in the whole vaccine delivery chain due to the nature of the cargo and the need for a speedy delivery.
+To coordinate the mammoth task of transporting the vaccines across the country, several big pharmaceutical companies are in talks with logistical firms.

 Private players like Snowman Logistics, Deutsche Post DHL-owned Blue Dart Express, Allcargo Logistics and Mahindra Logistics are among those competing to transport the vaccines across the country.